Hermoraun.io

 Although I have long since abandoned that path and given up on finishing my master’s thesis, etymology—and the deep diachronic connections between languages, peoples and nations represented by etymology—remain a central lens through which I experience the world.

 Tuxera is fun to think about as a product and projection of 21st century globalisation.
-It is a company headquartered and founded in Finland by a Hungarian and a Bulgarian, soon to hire their third employee from Sweden.
+It is a company headquartered and founded in Finland by a Hungarian and a Bulgarian who soon hired their third employee from Sweden.
 Its name invokes the name of the Linux mascot, Tux, which gets its name from an anecdote of an Australian penguin biting a Finnish software engineer and was designed by an American illustrator.
-The name of the mascot is named after a New York country club, which in turn is named after a lake, where once the indigenous Lenape people made their homes, fished and lived their lives.
+The mascot is named after a New York country club, which in turn is named after a lake, where the indigenous Lenape people once made their homes, fished and lived their lives.

 We take the interconnectedness of our world as we know it as a given, even though it has only become so very recently and through no one’s design in particular.
 I think it is worth thinking about every now and then.